 Oak Park has sustained higher property values as compared to its less integrated neighboring communities, and the Housing Center has enjoyed steady municipal support from its founding to today – a testament to the impact of this proactive approach.

-Columbia will use a similar model to work intentionally to make our whole community integrated – as James Rouse intended, with residents choosing to move to new homes that suit their needs and also further the racial and ethnic integration of Columbia.
+Columbia uses a similar model to work intentionally to make our whole community integrated – as James Rouse intended, with residents choosing to move to new homes that suit their needs and also further the racial and ethnic integration of Columbia.